Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022, Cobram had a median income among taxpayers of $44,672 with the average level standing at $53,357.
-This is lower than average on a national basis and compares to levels of $48,741 and $60,693 across Rest of Vic. respectively.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $50,104 (median) and $59,845 (average) as of September 2025.
-Census data reveals household, family and personal incomes in Cobram all fall between the 5th and 13th percentiles nationally.
-Income analysis reveals the $400 - 799 earnings band captures 30.4% of the community (2,120 individuals), contrasting with the broader area where the $1,500 - 2,999 bracket leads at 30.3%.
-After housing, 85.9% of income remains, though this ranks at only the 8th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released in financial year 2022, Cobram SA2 had a median income among taxpayers of $44,672.
+The average income stood at $53,357.
+This was lower than the national average and compared to levels of $48,741 and $60,693 across Rest of Vic respectively.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for median income would be approximately $50,104 by September 2025.
+Census data shows household, family and personal incomes in Cobram fall between the 5th and 12th percentiles nationally.
+Income analysis reveals that 30.4% of individuals earn within the $400 - 799 bracket (2,122 individuals), contrasting with broader area where the $1,500 - 2,999 bracket leads at 30.3%.
+After housing costs, 85.9% of income remains, ranking at only the 8th percentile nationally.

 Frequently Asked Questions - Income